FoundationINCCorporateTeam/MNHost-docs/docs/Get Started With MN Host/Create a Repository.md

 To set up your site please do the following things:

-There are 2 setup options, we will explai both of them.

- Option 1.
   - [ ] Go to https://github.com/new (Add a template if you have one you are trying to host.)
   - [ ] Please type your repo name after the / that is after your name.
 (Add a description if you want.)
   - [ ] IMPORTANT: Please make sure your repo is set to PUBLIC.